 - Eat a normal diet on the day of the test.

 - Take your medications as you normally would.

 - Bring an up-to-date list of the medications you are taking.

 - Leave any valuables or jewelry you normally wear at home.

 Bone Density Test Preparation Calcium Intake

-DO NOT take calcium supplements for 2 to 4 hours before the test.
+DO NOT take calcium supplements for at least 24 hours before the test.

 Do You Have to Undress for a Bone Density Test?

 In most cases you will not have to undress for a bone density test.
 The staff and clinician will make every effort to keep you in your own clothes during the examination.
 However, you may still be asked to wear a gown if required.